 Photo Credit: Studentessa Matta, Deposit Photos Grammar Tip of the Day: “Andare a Trovare” vs. “Visitare” Mastering Italian: The Subtle Differences Between ‘Andare a Trovare’ and ‘Visitare’ for Effective Communication Vorresti suonare più come un vero Italiano?
 Ecco un po’ di consiglio.
 Quando si parla di vedere una persona nel linguaggio italiano ci sono due…

 What They’re Saying

-This was the best trip of my life!
+Karina Kagramanova, Andiamo in Italia Small Group Language Participant: This was the best trip of my life!
 From the moment I heard Melissa’s podcast, I felt I found my kindred spirit.
 An incredible woman with infinite love for Italy and the Italian language.
 This program was worth every cent I spent and even more.
-Everything was so thoughtful, not only we had interesting excursions but also trips to bio farm, cooking lessons and wine tasting.
-The excursions, views, and dinners were fabulous! – Karina Kagramanova, Andiamo in Italia participant
+Everything was so thoughtful, not only did we have interesting excursions but also trips to bio farm, cooking lessons, and wine tasting.
+The excursions, views, and dinners were fabulous!

-I had a fabulous time staying with Cristina in Trento in September.
+Daniel Bayer, At Home in Italy Italian Homestay Participant: I had a fabulous time staying with Cristina in Trento in September.
 The opportunity to be fully immersed in Italian from morning to night took my language abilities to an entirely new level.
 Cristina was wonderful to be with— very friendly, with a wide range of interests (from art to film to sports), and always helpful and supportive with my clumsy attempts to speak Italian.
 A bonus was that Trento is a great place to stay.
 It is a lively city in a beautiful location surrounded by mountains, not overwhelmed by tourists, and close to many attractions from Venice and Verona to the Dolomite mountains and Lake Garda.
-The experience couldn’t have been better. – Daniel Bayer, At Home in Italy participant
+The experience couldn’t have been better.